FelipeMaced0/vanilla-state/README.md

 ## Usage

-In the head section of your html file add the fololwing line:
+In the <head> section of your HTML file, add the following line:
 `<script src='vanilla-state'/>`

 ## How Vanilla State Works?
-Vanilla state will atomatically track all input that are not of type button.
-The inputs should have names.
-The names will be used to set the appropriate property at the state object.
+Vanilla State automatically tracks all <input> elements that are not buttons.
+Each input must have a `name` attribute, which will be used to create corresponding properties in the state object.

 ## Example

-The following html code:
+Given this HTML:

 ```html
 <div>